 (ii) the address or addresses at which applications for amendment of personal information can be lodged.

-95. Internal manuals
+95. Term used: internal manual

 A reference in this Act to an internal manual, in relation to an agency, is a reference to —

-(a) a document containing interpretations, rules, guidelines, statements of policy, practices or precedents;
+(a) a document containing interpretations, rules, guidelines, statements of policy, practices or precedents; or

-(b) a document containing particulars of any administrative scheme;
+(b) a document containing particulars of any administrative scheme; or

-(c) a document containing a statement of the manner, or intended manner, of administration of any written law or administrative scheme;
+(c) a document containing a statement of the manner, or intended manner, of administration of any written law or administrative scheme; or

 (d) a document describing the procedures to be followed in investigating any contravention or possible contravention of any written law or administrative scheme; or